le-mn/minhngocle.github.io/index.md

 ![Image](NGC121.jpg)

 I am working on my master thesis about the formation of primordial globula clusters (GC).
 We use the extended Press-Schechter method to trace how primordial globular cluster form in their dark matter halos.
-The above image shows the 10 billion years old GC, taken using Hubble’s Advanced Camera for Surveys (ACS).
+The above image shows the 10 billion years old GC, taken using Hubble’s Advanced Camera for Surveys (Image Credit: ESA/Hubble & NASA).

 ![Image](How can we see.png)